ccTCP/RFC/RFC-eventhook.md

 ```

 ### Additional behaviour
-- Will raise error, when environment does not offer os.pullEvent
+- Will raise error, when environment does not offer os.pullEvent.

 ## Members
-- `listeners` List of listener function
+- `listeners` List of listener function.
-- `counter` Index counter
+- `counter` Index counter.
-- `ospullEventBackup` Backup, to restore from
+- `ospullEventBackup` Backup, to restore from.

 ## Functions